What is the Federal CARES ACT?

 No, you do not have to report this as income when filing a FAFSA, and it is not considered financial aid when calculating financial need and award eligibility.

-NOTE: The Department of Education is yet to determine if CARES Act funding will be listed on a 1098T.
-Additional information will be shared on the College website as it comes available.
+The Department of Education is has determined CARES Act funding will not be listed on a 1098T.
 This is NOT considered taxable income.
-IRS Website

 Are there any other financial opportunities for students?